 Applicable on: Soil, rock and paved surfaces.

-Test for: Buried metal and mapping geologic structure such as vertical fractures.
+Test for: Buried metal and mapping geologic structures such as vertical fractures.